BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 ### Multiple Counters

-The first problem is that U/W Landstill runs many different counters.
+The first problem is that UW Landstill runs many different counters.
 This makes it hard to always pick the right name with Cabal Therapy.
 Even if you strip a Counterspell, the opponent may have Prohibit, Mana Leak, or Miscalculation.
-Or they may use **Impulse** to dig for an answer, or simply draw the right card on the following turn.
+On top of that, they can use**Impulse** and **Fact or Fiction** to dig for an answer.

-For this reason, against U/W Landstill you can't just ask "can I win?".
+For this reason, against UW Landstill you can't just ask "can I win?".
 You have to ask:

 > "How many interactions can I beat, and which ones make me lose immediately?"

 ### Standstill

 **Standstill** is a card to respect a lot.
 If you have Hermit Druid in play and the opponent controls Standstill, you have to be careful not to create a situation where you activate Hermit Druid, the opponent breaks Standstill with an instant, you're forced to draw three cards, and you have no cards left in your library.

 This is one of the most dangerous scenarios in the matchup: after a full mill from Hermit Druid, drawing cards becomes lethal.
 So Standstill isn't just a card-advantage engine for the opponent; it can turn into a real kill condition against you if you handle the timing poorly.

 ### Humility

-In Game 1, the main problem you often can't solve cleanly is **Humility**.
+In Game 1, the only problem you often can't solve is **Humility**.

 The longer the game goes, the more Humility becomes a real threat.
-Once resolved, it can shut off most of your lines based on creatures, Shapeshifter, and abilities.
+Once resolved, it can shut off all of your lines.
 For this reason you have to be very surgical with discard when you suspect the opponent might have it in hand.

 If you have a window to strip Humility with Duress or Cabal Therapy, you often have to take it seriously, even if there are other cards that look more immediate at that moment.

 ## The Control Plan

-The second approach to the matchup is trying to control U/W Landstill yourself.
+The second approach to the matchup is trying to control UW Landstill yourself.

 This doesn't mean becoming a true control deck, but it means slowing down enough to force the opponent to play inefficiently.
-The goal is to build a turn where you can cast multiple spells, use discard before the threat, and force the opponent to spend as many resources as possible.
+The goal is to build a turn where you can cast multiple spells, use discard before the threats, and force the opponent to spend as many resources as possible.

 In practice, instead of casting your key piece as soon as you have it, you can wait one or two turns to:

 - draw a discard spell;
 - have mana for a double spell;
 - flash back Cabal Therapy;
-- force an answer on a smaller threat;
+- force an answer on a smaller threat.
-- resolve Survival or Hermit Druid with more protection.

 This plan is harder to explain than to show in a game, but the concept is simple: you want to create turns where the opponent can't answer everything.

 ### The Dust Bowl Problem

 The main problem with the long plan is **Dust Bowl**.
 If your idea is to play land-go for several turns, reaching turn 5, 6, or 7 can become dangerous.
 The opponent starts having unused mana, and that mana can be converted into Dust Bowl activations.

-Your manabase is fragile against Dust Bowl, especially because you need specific colors and many of your lands are nonbasic.
+Your manabase is fragile against Dust Bowl, especially because you need specific colors.
 If the opponent manages to turn the game into a mana war, you can find yourself in a position where you have the right cards but can no longer cast or combine them in the same turn.

 So the control plan is valid, but it can't become passivity.
 Waiting one or two turns to build a window is correct; waiting too long can give the opponent time to take real control of the game.